Mazda MX-5 Mk2 (1998-2005) review

 Like the original model and the current car there’s a fair amount of body roll, but once the Mazda’s settled it feels composed and planted.
 Yet lift off the throttle or tweak the steering and the two-seater responds instantly, allowing you to subtly alter the MX-5’s attitude mid-corner.
 There’s not really enough power to break traction in the dry, but in the wet our Torsen limited slip differential equipped Mazda can be coaxed into surprisingly controllable drifts.

 As you’d expect, when you’re not having fun the Mazda is more refined than the old car.
 There’s the same remarkably supple ride, but engine noise is more subdued and the better insulated fabric roof does a good job reducing racket from the wind.
 There’s also a neat wind deflector that helps keep the cabin calmer when the hood is lowered.

-Look underneath the reworked body and you’ll discover many of the MX-5’s mechanicals are carried over from the old car.
+Look underneath the reworked body and you’ll discover many of the NB MX-5’s mechanicals are carried over from the NA.
 That means the same bulletproof engines and double wishbone suspension set-up, plus the same almost faultless durability.
-The MKII was a regular fixture in our Driver Power satisfaction survey until 2009, regularly picking up top 10 finishes for reliability and build quality.
+The Mk2 was a regular fixture in our Driver Power satisfaction survey until 2009, regularly picking up top 10 finishes for reliability and build quality.

 As with its predecessor, both the 1.6-litre and 1.8-litre engines are good for more than 200,000 miles if properly maintained, while the car’s relatively low kerbweight means braking and suspension components aren’t put under undue stress.